dkornai/hhsd-testdata/README.md

 # hhsd-testdata

-This repo contains 4 different datasets used to test the species delimitation program hhsd
+This repo contains 4 different datasets used to test the species delimitation program hhsd, as contained in the manuscript titled "Hierarchical heuristic species delimitation under the multispecies coalescent model with migration"

 ## Data sources